aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 14Aug18
+Continued to work on my project and a smaller program of fractions.

 ## 13Aug18
 Rough last week.
 Today I fixed a problem with Community PyCharm that I had.
 I started planning my project.
 Researched blockchain companies and other related queries.
 Tried to get further on my fractions program.